 16. Catch Up on Re-runs

 Do you like watching movies and TV shows?
 Set aside time for some guiltless binge-watching of your favorites (just go easy on the showtime treats).
-You can even combine movie night with that group slumber party or visit at your elderly neighbor’s house.
+Even during COVID, you can even combine a movie night with a watch party or a during a virtual visit with your elderly neighbor.
 Consider making it a weekly thing, where each person picks a flick that they’ve never seen to explore new genres and eras of filmmaking.

 17. File Your Taxes Early